 "I couldn't believe it," she says, laughing.
 "I remember thinking, 'I have to stop smoking?
 Why?'
 I didn't know anything."

-Dillon, who would marry Catalano in 1980 (it was her second marriage, after a brief union in 1977), compensated for her lack of knowledge by overcompensating.
+Dillon, who would marry Catalano in 1980, compensated for her lack of knowledge by overcompensating.
 After sponsorship through Nike's Athletics West team allowed her to quit her day job, Dillon became one of the first women to run up to 150 miles a week, pushing her body to its limits.

 "When she was there, she was really there," says Gareau.
 "She put 100 percent of everything she had into it.
 She was very competitive.
 She trained hard.
 She was very focused, very, very thin."